-In the second episode of our I’ve Heard That podcast on the Hurrdat Media Network, host Meghan Trapp is joined by Social Media Director Kirsten Smith and Paid Search Director Allie Burkey to chat about how small businesses can use social media to attract customers, grow their brand, and more.
+In the second episode of our I’ve Heard That podcast on the Hurrdat Media Network, host Meghan is joined by Social Media Director Kirsten Smith and Paid Search Director Allie Burkey to chat about how small businesses can use social media to attract customers, grow their brand, and more.

 Which social media platforms should businesses be using?